Team building activities with real impact: how to measure their effectiveness

 In many companies, team building activities have become a classic: a day out of the office, fun dynamics, good energy... and the feeling of having "done something for the team."
 But what happens afterward?
 Does that experience translate into a real improvement in communication, trust, or performance?

 Most of the time, the answer is uncertain because the impact of team building is not measured.
-Without an evaluation system, it is impossible to know if the investment has generated the expected results or if it has only left a good memory.
+Without an evaluation system, it is impossible to know if the investment has generated the expected results or if it has only left a pleasant memory.

-Here we explain how to measure the impact of team building and translate experiences into real results.
+Here, we explain how to measure the impact of team building and translate experiences into real results.

 Why it is important to measure the impact of team building